c7over/compmus2019/README.md

 # Research question
 1. The difference between songs of Rihanna and Beyonc, the queens of pop music
-2. The trend of pop-music.
+2. The characterist of pop-music.

 # Corpus:
 The selected artists are Rihanna and Beyonce.